How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 Most gem-quality diamonds fall between the VVS and SI grades (read more on grading).

 A diamond doesn’t have to be flawless (FL) or even at the top of the clarity grade scale – as long as it is “eye-clean”.
-In many cases, a VS1 or VS2-grade gives you the best quality for your money, and even an S1 can be fine, potentially saving you a fortune or allowing you to upgrade.
+In many cases, a VS1 or VS2 grade gives you the best quality for your money, and even an S1 can be fine, potentially saving you a fortune or allowing you to upgrade.

 That said, impurities that you cannot see with the naked eye can harm the diamond’s ability to reflect light and, therefore, its brilliance.
 So make sure to only buy through reputable sellers that offer high-quality magnified and 360-degree images.

-We highly recommend James Allen, RitaniWith Clarity, and Clean Origin since they all have the required HD images or video available on their site and, importantly, have some of the lowest prices and best service (read all our reviews here).
+We highly recommend James Allen, Ritani, and With Clarity since they all have the required HD images or video available on their site and, importantly, have some of the lowest prices and best service (read all our reviews here).

 Engagement Ring Diamond Carat